Kohl’s Infant Safe Sleep Program

 A major expansion has nearly doubled the size of USA Children's & Women's Hospital, recognizing the community's validation of the hospital's quality of care and the hospital's opportunity to continue to meet the needs of a varied and growing population.

-Based in Menomonee Falls, Wis., Kohl's (NYSE: KSS) is a family-focused, value-oriented specialty department store offering moderately priced, exclusive and national brand apparel, shoes, accessories, beauty and home products in an exciting shopping environment.
-With a commitment to environmental leadership, Kohl's operates 1,155 stores in 49 states.
-In support of the communities it serves, Kohl's has raised more than $231 million for children's initiatives nationwide through its Kohl's Cares® cause merchandise program, which operates under Kohl's Cares, LLC, a wholly-owned subsidiary of Kohl's Department Stores, Inc. For a list of store locations and information, or for the added convenience of shopping online, visit www.kohls.com, join the discussion on Facebook (www.facebook.com/kohls) or Twitter (twitter.com/Kohls) or get inspired on Pinterest (pinterest.com/kohls/) and Instagram (instagram.com/kohls).
+Kohl’s (NYSE: KSS) is a leading specialty department store with 1,160 stores in 49 states.
+With a commitment to inspiring and empowering families to lead fulfilled lives, the company offers amazing national and exclusive brands, incredible savings and inspiring shopping experiences in-store, online at Kohls.com and via mobile devices.
+Committed to our communities, Kohl’s has raised more than $257 million for children’s initiatives nationwide through its Kohl’s Cares® cause merchandise program, which operates under Kohl's Cares, LLC, a wholly-owned subsidiary of Kohl's Department Stores, Inc. For additional information about Kohl’s philanthropic and environmental initiatives, visit www.Kohls.com/Cares.
+For a list of store locations and information, or for the added convenience of shopping online, visit www.Kohls.com.